Ellingsrudåsen station

 Ellingsrudåsen is a subway station on the Oslo Metro, located at Ellingsrud in the Alna borough.
 Since its opening on 8 November 1981, it has been the eastern terminus for the Furuset Line (Line 2).
-The line extension cost 50 million kroners at the time.
+The line extension cost 50 million kroner at the time.

 Ellingsrudåsen is a mostly residential area.
 Above the station is a small shopping centre.

 Ellingsrudåsen is located over 40 meters underground, and elevators are the usual means of getting to and from the station.
 Like Romsås, Ellingsrudåsen has natural mountain walls.